 2. Any senior student may register for the academic support course regardless of academic performance.
-At the conclusion of fall semester senior year, students who have an average of 75 or below in test grades (this does not include seminar, term paper, etc.) will be mandated to register for the academic support course as a co-requisite to continue on to spring semester senior year.
+At the conclusion of the first 400 level course (411 or 412) senior year, students who have an average of 75% or below in test grades (this does not include seminar, term paper, etc.) will be mandated to register for the academic support course as a co-requisite to continue on to the following semester senior year.